 LDA Design is the master planner for the project, while project management support is being provided by Costain.
-The client’s engineer is Atkins, the environmental consultant is Sustainable Direction, and engineering advisors are KGAL Consulting Engineers and Mott MacDonald.
+The client’s engineer is Atkins, the environmental consultant is Sustainable Direction and the engineering advisors are KGAL Consulting Engineers and Mott MacDonald.

 Hydropower Engineering is the consultant advisor for the project and Infrared Capital Partners, and Prudential are the equity investors.

-Other contractors involved with the project during the initial years of the planning phase are Alstom, Voith Hydro, Van Oord, Aecom, ABP Marine Environmental Research, Anatec, Cape Farewell, Clarke Sounders Associates Acoustics, Coastal Science, Cotswold Archaeology, DLA Piper, ESG, FaulknerBrowns Architects, FugroSeacore, Hyder Consulting, HR Wallingford, Intertek, Juice Architects, MPEcology, Seacams, SgurrEnergy, SoltysBrewsters, TenCate, Titan, TurnpennyHorsfield Associates, University of Leeds, and University of Liverpool.
+Other contractors involved with the project during the initial years of the planning phase were Alstom, Voith Hydro, Van Oord, Aecom, ABP Marine Environmental Research, Anatec, Cape Farewell, Clarke Sounders Associates Acoustics, Coastal Science, Cotswold Archaeology, DLA Piper, ESG, FaulknerBrowns Architects, FugroSeacore, Hyder Consulting, HR Wallingford, Intertek, Juice Architects, MPEcology, Seacams, SgurrEnergy, SoltysBrewsters, TenCate, Titan, TurnpennyHorsfield Associates, University of Leeds and University of Liverpool.

 The Port Augusta Renewable Energy Park (PAREP) is a 317MW hybrid renewable energy project located in Port Augusta city, Australia.…